joonleesky/2021_davian_deep_learning_study/posts/lec1_linear_regression.md

 ### Machine Learning
 * Definition of Machine Learning
-   Finding a model and its parameters so that the resulting predictor performs well on unseen data
+   -Finding a model and its parameters so that the resulting predictor performs well on unseen data

 * Probabilistic Interpretation
     * P(Y_test|X_text, D)